Charles Pillman: First internationals

 Charles "Cherry" Pillman first played rugby as a schoolboy for Tonbridge School and Sidcup before joining Blackheath.
 It was at Blackheath that Pillman developed his style of play that defined him as one of the greatest wing forwards of his generation.
-Pillman's tactical play which included the introduction of detaching himself from the pack when opponent's heeled the ball, attacking the opposing fly-half before passing movements could be initiated, brought him to the attention of the English selectors.
+Pillman's tactical play which included the introduction of detaching himself from the pack when opponents heeled the ball, attacking the opposing fly-half before passing movements could be initiated, brought him to the attention of the English selectors.

 Pillman made his first appearance for the England national side in the opening match of the 1910 Five Nations Championship.
 The match was against Wales, who England had failed to beat in the last twelve years, and was the first international at the new home of English rugby, Twickenham.
 Pillman played an important role in an inexperienced pack, which saw England take an early lead which they defended stoutly in the later stages, winning the game 11–6.
-Pillman remained in the England side for the rest or the Championship, a draw against Ireland and wins over both France and Scotland, which saw him part of his first Five Nations winning team.
+Pillman remained in the England side for the rest of the Championship, a draw against Ireland and wins over both France and Scotland, which saw him part of his first Five Nations winning team.